LHC Study of Third-Generation Scalar Leptoquarks with Machine-Learned Likelihoods: Results

 \subsection{Approach to the Inclusion of Systematic Uncertainties}

 This subsection aims to estimate the impact of some systematic uncertainties on our calculation of the expected exclusion limits.
-The procedure detailed below attempts to be a first approximation to evaluate the stability of our results, especially for the unbinned method.
+The procedure detailed below attempts to be a first approximation to evaluate the stability of our results, especially for the unbinned method, and in a multivariate-based approach, deals directly with the relevant kinematic variables used to feed the ML classifier instead of dealing with the underlying nuisance parameter affecting them.

 First, we need to translate the systematic uncertainties in the physical-based space to an uncertainty of the ML classifier output space.
 We consider only uncertainties that affect directly the features used to train our ML algorithm and take the correlations among them not significant.
-Since the most relevant variables for the ML discrimination are $p_T$ of tau leptons, $\MET$, and $H_T$ (see the left panel of Fig.~\ref{XGBoost-outputs}), we consider systematic shifts of 5-10\%~\cite{ATLAS:2017mpa} on each of those variables.
-Then, inspired by~\cite{Arratia:2021otl,CMS:2022ytw}, the impact on the ML output is assessed individually by replacing the training data set with variations of parameter values within their estimated uncertainties and repeating the analysis.
-For example, to estimate the impact of $\Delta p_T(\tau)$, the systematic uncertainty of the tau transverse momentum, we take the ML algorithm trained with no uncertainties and evaluate it with two new test samples with all the variables unchanged but $p_T(\tau) \pm \Delta p_T(\tau)$, where $\Delta p_T(\tau)/p_T(\tau) = 0.1$.
+Since the most relevant variables for the ML discrimination are $p_T$ of tau leptons, $\MET$, and $H_T$ (see the left panel of Fig.~\ref{XGBoost-outputs}), we consider systematic shifts of 5-10\%~\cite{ATLAS:2017mpa} on each of those variables individually.
+Then, inspired by~\cite{Arratia:2021otl,CMS:2022ytw}, the impact on the ML output is assessed by using the same test data set as in the original setup, with the whole set of events with all the kinematic variables used as input variables unchanged, except for the one that we choose to shift by a $5-10\%$.
+Then, we increase or decrease only the value of the selected variable in all the events of the data set by the same percentage.
+For example, to estimate the impact of $\Delta p_T(\tau)$, the systematic uncertainty of the tau transverse momentum, we take the ML algorithm trained with no uncertainties and evaluate it with two new test samples with all the variables unchanged but replacing $p_T(\tau) \rightarrow$ $p_T(\tau) \pm \Delta p_T(\tau)$, where $\Delta p_T(\tau)/p_T(\tau) = 0.1$.
 With this procedure, we obtain two ML outputs: $o(x)^{\pm}$, respectively.